rundeck/rundeck-cli/README.md

 Its goal is to replace the old CLI Tools currently included with Rundeck with a modernized, extensible, and nicer implementation.

-(This project is currently a work-in-progress, and development is ongoing.)
+This project is now at 1.0.x status.

 See [todos.md](https://github.com/rundeck/rundeck-cli/blob/master/todo.md)
 ## Requirements